-We do our best to source great quality ingredients from UK grown crops, our own garden and decent companies to make our finished creations the very best.
+We do our best to source great quality ingredients from UK grown crops and decent companies to make our finished creations the very best.

 The Romans grew mint and peppermint as a ground cover, especially between stepping stone pathways.
 It would take over our herb garden if allowed so we don’t feel guilty about stealing its leaves to make infusions for our foot cream, and us.
 Our peppermint essential oil comes from India and is lovely and cooling for the skin.